NSLS-II-LIX/py4xs/docs/data.md

   `avg()`: perform averaging with the given set of Data1d objects.

   `bkg_cor()`: perform background subtraction, based on the *trans* value, optionally with a scaling factor.
-For solution scattering, this scaling factor could be estiamted using `py4xs.slnxs.estiamte_scaling_factor()`.
+For solution scattering, this scaling factor could be estimated using `py4xs.slnxs.estiamte_scaling_factor()`.

   `plot()`: plot the data, in a given matplotlib Axes if specified.